tk3413/tk3413.github.io/_posts/2019-06-07-hello-world.markdown

 title:  "Hello World!"
 date:   2019-06-07 22:10:17 -0400
 categories: blog
-tag: how_to, jekyll
+tag: [how_to, jekyll]
 ---

 Hello world!
-It's the first post on this blog ever!
+This is my first blog post ever!
 It'll be a recap on how this site was built.

 ### Initialization
-As per the [Jekyll Quickstart Guide](https://jekyllrb.com/docs/), we'll start off by running:
+As per the [Jekyll Quickstart Guide](https://jekyllrb.com/docs/), start off by running:
 ```
     gem install jekyll bundler;
     jekyll new blog;